-Not surprisingly, union officials argue the regular re-certification elections established by SB 6410 would "inject instability" into public sector unions by "end-running current democratic rules for choosing union representation."
-They contend it is a "bad bill that takes away workplace freedom."
+Not surprisingly, union officials argue the regular re-certification elections would "inject instability" into public sector unions by "end-running current democratic rules for choosing union representation."
+They contend regular recertification "takes away workplace freedom."
 Clearly, allowing government workers the opportunity to vote regularly for or against their union is not an end-run around democratic rules for choosing union representation.
 Nor would it take away workplace freedom.
-To the contrary, SB 6410 would increase workplace democracy, freedom and choice by ensuring workers have an opportunity to vote.
+To the contrary, SB 5551 would increase workplace democracy, freedom and choice by ensuring workers have an opportunity to vote.